MariaDB4j/MariaDB4j/README.md

 If you use your own packaged versions of MariaDB native binaries, then the mariaDB4j-core artifact JAR, which contains only the launcher Java code but no embedded native binaries, will be more suitable for you.

-Similarly, you could also exclude one of artifacts of the currently 3 packaged OS platform.
+Similarly, you could also exclude one of artifacts of the currently 3 packaged OS platform to save download if your project / community is mono-platform.

+You could also override the version(s) of the respective (transitive) mariaDB4j-db dependency to downgrade it, and should so be able to use the latest mariaDB4j-core & app artifact JARs even with older versions of the JAR archives containing the native mariaDB executables etc. if your project for some reason is stuck on a fixed DB version, but wants to get the latest MariaDB4j.

 [Release Notes are in CHANGES.md](CHANGES.md).